-Holmby Ave. and Holmby Hills are named in memory of department store king Arthur Letts (1862-1923), who once owned this land.
+Holmby Avenue and Holmby Hills are named in memory of department store king Arthur Letts (1862-1923), who once owned this land.
 “Holmby” is a derivation of Letts’s birthplace in Northamptonshire, UK: Holdenby.
 The ambitious Letts left England for Toronto at 21, where he learned the mercantile trade.
-He came to L.A. in 1896 and made his fortune by reviving The Broadway department store and bankrolling Bullocks.
-A pillar of society, Letts lived in a stately Los Feliz mansion dubbed Holmby House.
-He also used the “Holmby” name for his business interests.
+He came to Los Angeles in 1896 and made his fortune by reviving The Broadway department store and bankrolling Bullock’s.
+A pillar of society known for his flamboyant fashion sense, Letts lived in a stately Los Feliz mansion dubbed “Holmby House” and used the Holmby name for his business interests and even his show dogs.
 In 1919, Letts bought the 3,296 acre Wolfskill Ranch; less than a year before his death, he sold the land to Harold Janss (his son-in-law) and Edwin Janss, who soon began developing it as Westwood.
 (The Holmby Corporation retained a stake.)
 When Letts died after a “nervous breakdown from overwork”, he was eulogized across the city.
 The Jansses then named this neighborhood and street after Letts’s house and business.